Shaw Professor of Chinese; Professorial Fellow of University College

 Chapters in Books:

 “Song of Dragon Well Tea and Other Court Plays: Stage Directions, Spectacle, and Panegyrics”, in Patricia Sieber and Regina Llamas, eds.
 How to Read Chinese Drama.
-Columbia: Columbia University Press, under preparation.
+Columbia: Columbia University Press, in press.

 “Ming Qing gongting juben zhi bianzhuan ji zuozhe wenti chutan” 明清宮廷剧本之編撰及作者問題初探 (A Preliminary Study of the Compilation and Authorship of Drama in Ming and Qing Imperial Courts), in Ming Qing gongtingshi xueshu yantaohui lunwenji, Vol. 2 (2017).
 Beijing: Gugong chubanshe, pp 435-447.